Hareesh-Ravi/personal_tactile/index.md

   </div>
   <div class="column right">
     <div align="justify" font size="2" style="color:black;">
         State of the art zero shot <a href="https://helpx.adobe.com/in/firefly/using/style-match.html" target="_blank">stylized image generation</a> enables generating an image conditioned on text prompt and a style reference image released in FireFly Image Model 2.
-Selected news articles that talk about the model and its capabilities are <a href="https://www.cgchannel.com/2023/10/adobe-launches-new-image-2-ai-model-in-firefly/" target="_blank">CG Channel</a>, <a href="https://techcrunch.com/2023/10/10/adobe-firefly-can-now-generate-more-realistic-images/" target="_blank">Tech crunch</a>, <a href="https://aibusiness.com/nlp/adobe-rolls-out-firefly-2-embeds-ai-across-its-apps" target="_blank">AI Business</a>
+Selected news articles that talk about the model and its capabilities are <a href="https://www.cgchannel.com/2023/10/adobe-launches-new-image-2-ai-model-in-firefly/" target="_blank">CG Channel</a>, <a href="https://techcrunch.com/2023/10/10/adobe-firefly-can-now-generate-more-realistic-images/" target="_blank">Tech crunch</a>, <a href="https://aibusiness.com/nlp/adobe-rolls-out-firefly-2-embeds-ai-across-its-apps" target="_blank">AI Business</a>.
+The feature is based on my patent on zero-shot stylized image generation on Diffusion models.
     </div>
   <hr>
   </div>